D4cry0/D4cry0/README.md

 - Cybersecurity

 <p>
-  Seeking to collab in a open source project or a partial job, email me arnucorba@gmail.com
+  Seeking to collab in an open source project or a partial job, email me arnucorba@gmail.com
 </p>

 <hr />